 The honest truth is that I use the same flies and the same advanced streamer fishing tactics for steelhead as I do when I fish for summer brown trout, rainbow trout, and brook trout.

-I often tell my clients that I treat steelhead in a river like oversized trout, or a trout on steroids, and that means most of the same tactics that I use for trout will for steelhead and vice versa.
+I often tell my clients that I treat steelhead in a river like oversized trout, or I call them “trout on steroids”, and that’s because I know that most of the same tactics that I use for trout will be very effective when fly fishing for steelhead.

-However, most guys a very basic when they fish for steelhead and trout with streamers and that means they are missing a ton of fish.
+However, most guys use very simple and basic streamer fishing methods when they fish for steelhead and for trout and that means they are missing a ton of fish.

 Watch the guys from the new fly fishing show and me having some fun fly fishing for steelhead – HERE